Condo Reviews D Leedon Condo Review: Too big for its own good?

 Just an interesting sign along the way showing how the irrigation system works, in case you are curious.

 There is a side gate here that leads you to the main Farrer Road.
-You can also access the Empress market from here, and the main bus stop.
+You can also access the Empress Road market from here, as well as the main bus stop.
 One thing to note here is that the Empress market is a small food court, so relying on buying dinner here can leave you with limited options after a while.
 They seem to cater more for the lunch crowd.

 More barbeque areas, this was is without any shelter, unfortunately.